MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

  #endif
  ```

-## Perform clean up before the app gets closed for update
+## Perform clean up right before the app closes for update

 Implement the `DistributeDelegate` protocol and register the delegate as shown in the following example: